-Even in the face of certain death, some lucky adventurers manage to find a way to cheat fate and live to fight another day.
+In the face of certain death, a lucky adventurer might just find a way to cheat fate and live on to fight another day.
 Today is a good day to survive.

-This chapter introduces fate points for players and how to use them in your game.
+This chapter introduces fate points for player characters and how you can use them in your game.

 Perhaps you were knocked unconscious, or the scorpion's poison wasn't strong enough to finish you off, or it was just a flesh wound?
 Discuss with your GM exactly how it is you managed to survive your ordeal.

 1st-level characters start with one fate point—a reward for becoming an adventurer in the first place.
 You can hold up to three fate points at any one time, and fate points can't be exchanged between characters.

 Beyond this, fate points are extremely rare.
 To gain fate, players must face—and defeat—the most dangerous monsters in your world.
 Dragons, liches, beholders—these fated monsters are significant threats to the party.

 Fate smiles on those who brave the darkest of these optional dangers and survive.